Academics

 1st Grade

-The first-grade program reinforces the foundation laid in Kindergarten, providing a deeper respect for the environment and our responsibility in it.
-The year-long theme, “On Wings and Fins,” presents children with opportunities to make real life connections between the world outside of school and the skills and concepts taught in school.
-It also integrates the impressive migrations of the monarch butterfly and the local whale population into the students’ classroom experiences.
-All subject skills are taught within this thematic framework.
+The first-grade program reinforces the foundation laid in Kindergarten, providing a deeper respect for our larger community environment and our responsibility in it.
+First graders are given opportunities to make real life connections between the world outside of school and the skills and concepts taught in school.
 In language arts, first graders experience a variety of literary genres, read independently, in partnerships and begin to study parts of grammar.
 In math, first graders learn about place value, measurement and collecting and organizing data in various ways.
 Science focuses on the analysis of migratory animals and their importance in the balance of nature.
-In addition, knowledgeable educators provide an environment that promotes the joy of learning through collaboration and hands-on experiences.
-Blanketing the first-grade curricula is an emphasis on the social environment within individual classrooms and the school as a whole.
-Children and adults are expected to share in the practice of the Village Values as a means to nurture an environment in which children can explore, stretch, succeed, and learn from their mistakes.
+Blanketing the first-grade curriculum is an emphasis on the social environment within individual classrooms and the school as a whole.
+Children and adults are expected to share in the practice of the Village Values as a means to nurture an environment in which they can explore, stretch, succeed, and learn from their mistakes.

 • village-school_academics_lowerdivision_1_v1